Using the Mako Server

 Mako Server's resource file mako.zip

-You may set the Mako Server in developer mode if you wish to change any of the Lua logic in mako.zip.
-The following example shows how you may set the server in developer mode by setting the environment variable MAKO_ZIP to a directory with a copy of the mako.zip content:
+To modify the Lua logic in mako.zip, run the Mako Server in developer mode.
+The following example sets the environment variable MAKO_ZIP to a directory containing a copy of the mako.zip content:

 $ mkdir makozip